-Volunteering is an invaluable experience, both in terms of writing it on your application, discussing it at interview and developing your own skills.
+Volunteering is an invaluable experience, both in terms of getting into Medical School and developing your own skills.

-A very popular form of medically-related volunteering is working in a care homes with elderly patients.
-During this time, you might help the staff serve food or organise games with the patients.
+A very popular form of volunteering is working in a care home with elderly patients.
+You could help the staff serve food, organise games with the patients, or simply spend time with some of the patients.
 We recommend securing one of these placements if you can.

-Ultimately, we believe that all volunteering placements are valuable to some extent, if it builds the proficiencies needed to study Medicine.
-So our advice is to be creative.
+Ultimately, we believe that all volunteering placements are valuable to some extent.
+The key thing to take from volunteering is to build the proficiencies needed to study Medicine and reflect on what you’ve learnt.

 Long-term volunteering allows you to build rapport with patients you see on a regular basis.
 This is a very rewarding experience and one which will become much more common as you progress through your training at Medical School – and beyond.